legendu-net/blog/en/content/2012/11/schedule-task-using-crontab-in-linux/schedule-task-using-crontab-in-linux.markdown

     `cron` will automatically reload tasks that were changed.
     The log of cron jobs can be found at `/var/log/syslog` (Ubuntu) or `/var/log/cron` (CentOS).
-    If you do not have read permission to the log files, you can redict the standard output and error messages of a cron job when you schedule it.
+    If you do not have read permission to cron log files, you'd better redict the output and error messages of a cron job to a log file which you have read access.

-    Please find an example below.
+4. If your cron job consists of multiple shell commands, it is best to put those commands into a shell script and call the shell script when you schedule your cron job.
+    This has multiple benefits.

+    - Avoid careless mistakes caused by concatenating multiples commands using `&&`, `||` or `;`.
+    - Have better control and logging of each command.
+    - Easier to update the job (if you do not have to update the schedule) as you can update the shell script without touching `crontab`.

 4. You can schedule a frequently run task using crontab and then reduce the running frequency of the application in your scripts.